ambakshi/embedded-tomcat/README.md

 # Embedded Tomcat

 Simple example showing customizing makefiles with autoconf, and also a basic standalone tomcat web app.
+Took it from a heroku sample and wrapped it with autoconf + make.

 ## Get started